Oghma-Infinium/Apostasy/README.md

  4. Change the *Current system locale:* to `English (United Kingdom)`.
  5. **Uncheck** `Beta: Use Unicode UTF-8 for worldwide language support`
  6. Click `OK`
- 7. **Restart your computer** and rerun the Wabbajack installer.
+ 7. **Restart your PC** and rerun the Wabbajack installer.

-> It is suggested to have a program installed on your PC that can open `.json` files, like [Notepad++](https://notepad-plus-plus.org/) or [Visual Studio Code](https://code.visualstudio.com/).

 </Details>

 <Details>
-<summary>Wabbajack Crashing during the installation:</summary>
+<summary>Wabbajack is crashing during the installation!</summary>

-If you find yourself struggling to run Wabbajack without it crashing, freezing up, or blue-screening your PC, please try lowering Wabbajack's resource usage using these steps:
+If you find yourself struggling to run Wabbajack without it crashing, freezing up, or blue-screening your PC, please try lowering Wabbajack's resource usage with these steps:

  1. Open Wabbajack.
  2. Click the gear icon in the top-right corner of the Wabbajack window.